MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cost-management/inventory-aging-report.md

 </tbody>
 </table>

-*Inventory value quantity*, *Inventory value* and *Average unit cost* are values at the financial inventory dimensions which is Site in this case.
-Take Site 1 as an example, the *Inventory value quantity* is 14 (10 + 5 - 5 + 5 - 1), the *Inventory value* is 1,283.33 (1,000 + 375 - 458.33 + 458.33 - 91.67), and the *Average unit cost* is 91.67.
+The *Inventory value quantity*, *Inventory value* and *Average unit cost* shown in the report are values for the financial inventory dimension (which is *Site* in this case).
+Taking Site 1 as an example, note the following:

+- The *Inventory value quantity* is 14 (10 + 5 - 5 + 5 - 1)
+- The *Inventory value* is 1,283.33 (1,000 + 375 - 458.33 + 458.33 - 91.67)
+- The *Average unit cost* is 91.67.
-The *On-hand value* and the *Amount* in each period buckets are calcuated by *Average unit cost*.
+- The *On-hand value* and the *Amount* in each period bucket are calculated by *Average unit cost*.

 > [!NOTE]
->The report determine the on-hand quantity for each period buckets by summarizing the total received inventory quantity for each period buckets, then applys the FIFO (First In First Out) principle to deduct the total issued quantity regardless what the the inventory model of the items.
+> The report determines the on-hand quantity for each period buckets by summarizing the total received inventory quantity for each period buckets, then applies the FIFO (First In First Out) principle to deduct the total issued quantity regardless of which inventory model the items use.

-Run the report again viewing both Site and Warehouse.
+Run the report again, this time with both **Site** and **Warehouse** set to *View*.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}
 .tg td{border-color:black;border-style:solid;border-width:1px;font-family:Arial, sans-serif;font-size:14px;